 You should avoid strenuous activity for 24 hours following the biopsy.

-If you have not been contacted about your results in 1 to 2 weeks please contact your referrer
+If you have not been contacted about your results within 1 to 2 weeks, please contact your referrer.

 Are you ready to make your CT (Computed Tomography) Scan appointment?